mbT-Infrastructure/docker-sftp-server/Readme.md

 # sftp-server image

-This image starts a ssh server which only allows sftp connections.
+This image starts a ssh server which only allows sftp and rsync connections.
 The authentication is key-based only.

 ## Installation